microsoft/Visual-Studio-Administrative-Templates/README.md

 ### Step 1: Download the templates

-- Clone the repository or download the latest release.
+- Clone the repository or download the latest release
-- Browse the files till you find the applicable .admx file.
+- Browse the files till you find the applicable .admx file

 ### Step 2: Insert templates into the Windows policy definitions folder